01 of 10

 10 of 10

-Make a base in exactly the same way, however, cut the square a fraction smaller so the base will fit into the top.
+With the lid complete, you can now make a base for the box in exactly the same way.
+However, this time you will cut the square a fraction smaller so the base will fit into the lid.

-Finish the box with stamping or embossing.
-Try adding stamped embellishments, or stamp some ribbon and tie into rosettes to top the boxes.
+Finish the box with stamping or embossing on the outside if you like.
+Try adding stamped embellishments, or stamp some ribbon and tie it into rosettes to top the boxes.